-- 2 tsp kosher salt
+- 2 teaspoons Kosher salt

-- 2 tsp crushed red pepper flakes
+- 2 teaspoons crushed red pepper flakes

-- 1/2 tsp fresh ground black pepper
+- 1/2 teaspoon fresh ground black pepper

-- 1/2 cup dry white wine (125ml mini bottle)
+- 1/2 cup dry red wine

-- 1/4 cup heavy cream (or milk)
+- 1/4 cup heavy cream

 - Fresh parmesan for garnish

-- Add the shallots, garlic, carrots, salt, sugar, and black pepper.
-Allow to cook for another 5-7 minutes until shallots become translucent.
-Add in the whole peeled tomatoes, lower the heat to simmer, and cover for 15 minutes to allow the tomatoes to break down.
+- Add the shallots, carrots, salt, and black pepper.
+Allow to cook for 5 minutes until shallots become translucent.
+Add in the minced garlic and cook an additional minute.
+Add in the whole peeled tomatoes, lower the heat to simmer, and cover for 20 minutes to allow the tomatoes to break down.